xynehq/jaf/docs/server-api.md

-# FAF Server API Documentation
+# JAF Server API Documentation

-The Functional Agent Framework (FAF) provides a production-ready HTTP server that exposes agents through RESTful endpoints.
+The Juspay Agent Framework (JAF) provides a production-ready HTTP server that exposes agents through RESTful endpoints.
 This guide covers the complete server API, configuration options, and best practices for deployment.

 ## Table of Contents